 High altitude application with this furnace can be field performed by a simple adjustment of manifold pressure, and if necessary changing the orifices.
 The changes required depend on the installation altitude and the heating value of the gas.
 The gas heating value based on sea level can be obtained from your local gas utility.
 The heating value of gas at high altitude is always lower than the sea level heating value.
-The heating values used in Table 8 are based on sea level values.
-Vent pipe lengths listed in Table 6 are decreased 8% per 1,000 ft. of altitude.
+The heating values used in Tables 8 & 9 are based on sea level values.